donghee214/Probabilistic-Models/README.md

 # Probabilistic-Models
-Assignment 3 - Approximate &amp; Exact Inferencing Using Bayes Nets
+Approximate &amp; Exact Inferencing Using Bayes Nets

 Given an noisy input of the distance to a target(ghost) extract likely positions: